AndrewxWang/Python-Projects-2020/README.md

 # Python-Projects-2020
-Projects that I created in 2020 while learning the basic of Python
+Projects that I created in 2020 while learning the basics of Python